 You think about suing the government, but the harsh reality is that proving you were innocent will not be enough.
 To win a lawsuit, you’ll need to get around broad immunities that protect police and prosecutors, and then prove that your wrongful conviction was caused by a government official's intentional bad acts.
 And even if you find a lawyer to take your case, any money will likely be years away.
 What will you do in the meantime?

 In another six states, access to compensation is severely limited.
-In Maine and Maryland, you would need a pardon from the governor – a pardon for something you didn’t do – before getting any money.
+In Maine, you would need a pardon from the governor – a pardon for something you didn’t do – before getting any money.
+In Missouri, you can get compensated if you were exonerated through the use of DNA evidence, but not if you were exonerated some other way.
 Only a few states will reimburse the attorneys’ fees you or your family will spend in proving your eligibility for compensation.

 What about the lawyers or organization that worked to win your freedom?
-They care deeply about what happens to their exoneree-clients after release, and do what they can, but exoneree “aftercare” is not their mission and not their skill set.
+They care deeply about what happens to you after release, and will do what they can, but for the most part, exoneree “aftercare” is not their mission and not their skill set.
 They have their hands full trying to identify and win freedom for the next innocent person in prison.

 Why this Matters: Meaningful compensation and access to consistent, reliable re-entry assistance is a civil rights issue for exonerees, an accountability issue for our justice system, and a social justice issue for all of us.